 For full transparency, I have sprinkled some affiliate links in this post.
 As an Amazon Associate I earn from qualifying purchases that gives me a small commission at no extra cost to you if you decided to make a purchase.
 As always, I would never recommend a product or service that I didn't truely believe in.
 All proceeds go to keep Jess traveling and coffee ☕️.
 I thank you in advance.

 Give yourself a month in advance to get visas and your proper travel documents if your getting them through the mail.
 A quicker option would be able to get an e-visa.

-- Get the appropriate shots and vaccines that you need before you go as you wouldn’t want to come home with an unwanted souvenir.
+Get the appropriate shots and vaccines that you need before you go as you wouldn’t want to come home with an unwanted souvenir.

-- Bring an umbrella or rain jacket with you when you are out and about (especially during monsoon season) as when it rains, it pours.
+Bring an umbrella or rain jacket with you when you are out and about (especially during monsoon season) as when it rains, it pours.

-- Plan out your buses and trains ahead of time, especially for trains as they need at least 3 days in advance.
+Plan out your buses and trains ahead of time, especially for trains as they need at least 3 days in advance.

-- Don’t give money to begging children as it doesn’t teach them anything positive.
+Don’t give money to begging children as it doesn’t teach them anything positive.
 The Myanmar people work hard and earn their living.

-Joe and I were approached by 2 teenage girls to attend there English class so the class could practice their English and learn about where we were from.
-We ended up staying all afternoon and it has been one of the best experiences of our lives.
+Joe and I were approached by 2 teenage girls to attend their English class so they could practice their English and learn about where we were from.
+We ended up staying all afternoon it was the best experience we had in Myanmar.

 Finally, shit happens and but the journey not the destination is what counts!